-PRO Variation permission is predictable, reduces need to resubmit plans and drawings.
-Preset numeric variation may not address all situations or circumstances, applicant may be required to seek an amendment to the CPP by-law before a development permit application can be approved, thus undermining the objective of a streamlined approval process.
-PRO Variation permission is bas whether the request continuaddress relevant objectives qualities of development.
-Maintains the objective of a streamlined approval process. ues to predictable s or o be considered for these options or through the online questionnaire, S meetmidtown OAKVILLE
+OPTION 1: Numerically OPTION 2: Qualitatively PRO Variation permission is predictable, reduces need to resubmit plans and drawings.
+CON • Preset numeric variation may not address all situations or circumstances, applicant may be required to seek an amendment to the CPP by-law before a development permit application can be approved, thus undermining the objective of a streamlined approval process.
+PRO Variation permission is based on whether the request continues to address relevant objectives or qualities of development.
+Maintains the objective of a streamlined approval process.
+CON Variation permission is not predictable